 - Visit historic sites related to precolonial Philippines; colonial sites under Spain and the US; Philippine revolution for independence; and to World War II;

-- Plant mangrove seedlings in Liloan, Cebu, as part of the thousands of mangrove seedlings already planted to combat climate change;
+- Conduct sustainable projects including planting mangrove seedlings in Liloan, Cebu, as part of the thousands of mangrove seedlings already planted to combat climate change;

 - Relax and enjoy the Philippine islands.

 Learn about Philippine history, pre-colonial roots and its colonial past

 Besides traveling to the Philippines, the Bayanihan Foundation is partnering with the Committee on Pilipino Issues (CPI), a Chicago based community based organization, the Bayanihan Foundation to produce a series of “Filipinx X-Plore Our History” online workshops to provide access to Filipino culture and promote NEXTGEN Travel to the Philippines.
 Take a look at the history links and Voice Thread presentations to learn more about Philippine precolonial history, its colonial past, and its diverse culture and heritage.

 You will be required to attend a pre-orientation training to help you learn more about Filipino culture and heritage.
 The curriculum for the history workshops were put together by the following volunteers: Cecily Hensler of University of Illinois at Chicago; Maria Ferrera of DePaul University; Dale Asis & Jeselle Santiago of Loyola University Chicago; and Eugene Asidao of Committee on Pilipino Issues (CPI).